CognitiveGear/AdventOfCode-Kotlin/README.md

-# AdventOfCode-Kotlin
+# AdventOfCode-Kotlin (2022)

 My attempt at the [Advent of Code][aoc] in Kotlin.
 Originally based on using Jetbrain's [Advent of Code Kotlin Template][template], but a lot has changed since then.
-Each [AdventDay][ad] class can now download the appropriate day input (IF the time is right, AND it doesn't already exist, AND you've provided a session token inside 'sessionToken.txt' inside ~Working Directory~/data, AND if that day's input doesn't already exist inside that same data subdirectory).
+Each [AdventDay][ad] class can now download the appropriate day input (IF the time is right, AND you've provided a session token inside ' sessionToken.txt' inside $WORKING-DIRECTORY$/data, AND if that day's input doesn't already exist inside that same data subdirectory).

-The kotlin/ktor web-scraper used to grab the input can also be run < 100 seconds before release, upon which it will wait for your clock to hit midnight EST, and then grab the input for you automatically (it has a small semi-random delay to limit AoC server congestion).
+The kotlin/ktor web-scraper used to grab the input can also be run < 100 seconds before release, upon which it will wait for your clock to hit midnight EST, then grab the input.
+The timer downloader routine has a small semi-random delay that it will wait extra for, to limit initial AoC server congestion.

-Run configurations are stored in .run, which should be detected by IntelliJ, otherwise you'll have to correctly set up the main classes + configurations yourself.
+Run configurations are stored in .run, which should be detected by IntelliJ.
+Otherwise you must set up the main classes + configurations yourself.

 ### TODO